 Why ask this survey question?

 Scheduling is a key factor in determining whether people can participate in the choir.
-Be sure your schedule meets members’ needs.
+Ensure your schedule meets the needs of your members.

 Why ask this survey question?